Teach Me

 Mental health matters: Mental health is just as important as physical health.
 If you’re dealing with severe stress, anxiety or depression and it’s affecting your ability to work, it’s okay to take a sick day and devote a day to self-care.
 Your mental well-being is important for long-term productivity and happiness.

 “Mental health is important in the workplace.
 When employees are psychologically healthy, they tend to be more motivated and engaged and their productivity in their work is optimal,” Kadri said.
-“Allowing employees to take a day off when they need it is very important for both employee and company.”
+“Allowing employees to take a mental health day off when they need it is very important for both employee and company.”

 [Also read “10+ Tips to Overcome Rust-Out and Burnout at Work.”]